aipixel/PL-VTONv2/README.md

 ## Limb-Aware Virtual Try-On Network With Progressive Clothing Warping, IEEE Transactions on Multimedia'23.
-Official code for IEEE Transactions on Multimedia 2023 paper 'Limb-Aware Virtual Try-On Network With Progressive Clothing Warping'
+Official code for TMM 2023 paper 'Limb-Aware Virtual Try-On Network With Progressive Clothing Warping'

 ![image](https://github.com/xyhanHIT/PL-VTONv2/blob/main/images/experiment2.png)

 we propose a novel virtual try-on network named PL-VTON, where three sub-modules are designed to generate high-quality try-on results, including Progressive Clothing Warping, Person Parsing Estimator, and Limb-aware Texture Fusion.
 On the one hand, PL-VTON explicitly models the location and size of the in-shop clothing and utilizes a two-stage alignment strategy to estimate the fine-grained clothing warping progressively.
 On the other hand, PL-VTON adopts limb-aware guidance to generate realistic limb details during the texture fusion between the warped clothing and the human body.

 [[Paper]](https://ieeexplore.ieee.org/abstract/document/10152500)